-Formentera is piece of Mediterranean paradise where you can enjoy the real happiness.
-It is the smaller and more southerly island of the Pityusic Islands group that belongs to the beautiful Balearic Islands about 6 kilometers (4 mi) south of famous Ibiza in the Mediterranean Sea.
+Formentera is a piece of Mediterranean paradise where you can enjoy the real happiness.
+It is the smaller and more southerly island of the Pityusic Islands group that belongs to the beautiful Balearic Islands about 6 kilometres (4 mi) south of famous Ibiza in the Mediterranean Sea.
 The island of Formentera is best known for its ability to develop tourism without harming the environment and is considered to be the last hidden gem of the Spanish Islands.

-This Greek Island has more than 200 kilometers of coastline waiting to be explored, which means lots of beach days — either on sand or pebble and shingle beaches.
+This Greek Island has more than 200 kilometres of coastline waiting to be explored, which means lots of beach days — either on sand or pebble and shingle beaches.
 Whether you are looking for idyllic coves, quiet beaches or lively beachfront, the options are limitless.
 It is best to drive around the island and explore the area.
 Soon enough you will find the beach location that is just perfect for what you are looking for.
 Also, you will enjoy exploring the various local markets at different villages and the cosy tavernas in the sleepy hamlets.

 Love to lounge by the beach but also interested in history and archaeological finds?
 On the island of Corfu you’ll find a range of archaeological sites and artifacts that date from the Paleolithic era through the Byzantium.

 One of the Balearic Islands is really tiny, but has 120 stunning beaches!
 The water is crystal clear and perfect for bathing.
 It is a good destination for young families, thanks to its small resorts and mid-range hotels.
-The capital, Maó (formerly known as Mahó*), is on the island’s eastern end, perched above one of the world’s great natural harbors.
+The capital, Maó (formerly known as Mahó*), is on the island’s eastern end, perched above one of the world’s great natural harbours.
 Mahon is the main area for shopping and many of the stores are open late due to their afternoon siesta closure.
-Fifty kilometers away, at the western extreme is beautiful Ciutadella.
+Fifty kilometres away, at the western extreme is beautiful Ciutadella.
 Menorca is especially well known for its traditional summer fiestas, which intrigue many visitors.